 Sustainability, Water, and Power:

 The O’Haco Family has been active in sustaining the land for ranching.
-A key component was to create ample water sources to improve range conditions so animals spread out farther and do not over trample vegetation in the same places.
-Early on, this meant creating cattle tanks wherever possible, but in recent times it meant partnering with AZGFD, USFS, and the State Land Department, to build a 1350 foot deep well in 1998 that provides 60,000 acres with troughs that are continually supplied with clean water via gravity feed via 42 miles of buried pipes.
+A key component was to create ample water sources to improve range conditions, so animals spread farther and do not over trample vegetation in the same places.
+Early on, this meant creating cattle tanks wherever possible.
+In recent times it meant partnering with AZGFD, USFS, and the State Land Department, to build a 1350 foot deep well in 1998 that provides 60,000 acres with troughs that are continually supplied with clean water via gravity feed via 42 miles of buried pipes.
 The water sources are maintained for wildlife even when there are no cattle located in the area.
-Additionally the ranch has restored grasslands to over 20,000 acres by removing invasive species.
+Additionally, the ranch has restored grasslands to over 20,000 acres by removing invasive species.

 By the end of 2020, the ranch is slated to host the Chevelon Butte Wind Farm, a power project that will install as many as 164 wind turbines, each reaching over 600 feet high, and a new 345kV transmission line.
-So the views in the photos prior to the wind farm are likely to change significantly!
-The wind farm should have minimal impacts on the land and it will continue to operate as a ranch.
+So the views in the photos before the wind farm are likely to change significantly!
+The wind farm should have minimal impacts on the land, and it will continue to operate as a ranch.

 Check out the Official Route and Triplog.